 Understanding the processes behind mountain formation and why mountains exist is fundamental to understanding our own physical environment.
 Kyle Larson and his team are studying these processes in the Himalayas and bringing back knowledge that can be applied in BC.

 “A lot of the research that we’re conducting in the Himalaya now, the processes that are helping to build mountains — a lot of that stuff is now being applied back here in BC and in Western Canada.
 There are researchers now that are looking at those same processes for how the mountains around us here formed, so the advances that we’re making in the Himalaya can be applied directly to the areas that we’re standing on right now.”

 Associate Professor, EEGS

-Our institutes and labs form the foundation of our research efforts, where our faculty members work with a number of community and industry partners to advance knowledge in the environmental and geological sciences, and provide hands-on research and learning opportunities for students.
+Our centres, institutes and labs form the foundation of our research efforts, where our faculty members work with many community and industry partners to advance knowledge in the environmental and geological sciences, and provide hands-on research and learning opportunities for students.

-The Centre for Environmental Assessment Research (CEAR) at UBC supports research about environmental assessment (EA) processes and methods, and helps integrate this information into practice.
+The Centre for Environmental Assessment Research (CEAR) at UBC supports research about environmental assessment (EA) processes and methods and helps integrate this information into practice.
 Research conducted and supported by CEAR contributes to resource development by furthering knowledge about the role that EA plays in helping to advance natural resource management practices that benefit Canadians.
+Learn more.

-The FiLTER Lab is a new research facility accessible to researchers across UBC’s Okanagan campus as well as external researchers.
+The FiLTER Lab is a new research facility accessible to researchers and external researchers across UBC’s Okanagan campus.
 Made possible by investments from the Government of Canada and the generous donations of Charles Fipke, it specializes in trace element analysis and electron microscope imaging.
-Services include inductively coupled plasma spectrometry, scanning electron microscopy, and electron probe micro analysis.
+Services include inductively coupled plasma spectrometry, scanning electron microscopy, and electron probe microanalysis.
+Learn more.

 Tectonics & Geochronology